 Her research has been focused on new business models at the base of the pyramid, for instance, microfinance for poverty alleviation; social innovation, the ongoing corporatization of civil society; and on global supply chains and human rights.
 She’s also worked on an Indonesia project evaluating pro-poor employment diagnostics and has conducted fieldwork on mainland China within the electronics industry and in South Africa on mining projects.
 Lin is currently focused on contextualizing a model of corporate responsibility and human rights interpretation linking institutional-, social capital-, and stakeholder theory.

+In 2016 Lin was ranked as the 11th most powerful in sustainability Sweden (Aktuell Hållbarhet, Hållbarhetsmäktiga) and in 2017 she was named as one of the most influential women in Swedish business as number 5 in the category Social Change Makers (Veckans Affärer).
 Before completing her PhD at the Institute of International Business at the SSE, Lin worked 10 years in corporate strategy in the international oil industry.

-Lin Lerpold & Lena Zander (2016): Making sense of changing hats: A study of the Nigeria, Vietnam, and Azerbaijan/Kazakhstan projects within the Norwegian Statoil and British BP Strategic alliance, Africa Journal of Management
+Lin Lerpold & Lena Zander, 2016.
+Making sense of changing hats: A study of the Nigeria, Vietnam, and Azerbaijan/Kazakhstan projects within the Norwegian Statoil and British BP Strategic alliance, Africa Journal of Management

 Lerpold, L. 2012.
 The Contextualization of a Microfinance Model: From India to South Africa, Thunderbird International Business Review, 54(1): 117-128.